zeroluck/docs/sources/articles/ubuntu-shib-apache.md

 ## Test

-Test the cgi script: `https://minnow.gluu.info/protected/printHeaders.py`
+Test the CGI script at `https://minnow.gluu.info/protected/printHeaders.py`.

-Enter the a valid username password (like `admin` and your initial admin password).

-The display should return something like this:
+Enter both the valid username and password (like `admin` and your initial admin password).
+The output will contain something like this:

     **Environment Variables**